An Additive-Noise Approximation to Keller-Segel-Dean-Kawasaki Dynamics: Local Well-Posedness of Paracontrolled Solutions: Introduction

-The new symbol appearing on the right hand side for $w$ is a shorthand for $\tp\coloneqq \ty \re \nabla \Phi_{\ti} + \nabla \Phi_{\ty}\re\ti$.
-Although those resonant products are not classically well-defined, further stochastic arguments show that they can in fact be defined as objects finite in $C_T\mcC^{0-}$ without the subtraction of any infinite counterterms.
-The full definition of $\tp$, through stochastic calculus, is contained in Subsection~\ref{sec:Feynman}.
-We show in Subsections~\ref{sec:diagrams_of_order_2_and_3} and~\ref{sec:Wick_contractions} that $\tp\in C_T\mcC^{0-}$ and so even though it requires significant work to define, it is not the least regular term on the right hand side.
+Although those resonant products are not classically well-defined, further stochastic arguments show that they can in fact be defined as objects finite in $C_T\mcC^{0-}(\mbT^{2};\mbR^{2})$ without the subtraction of any infinite counterterms.
+The full definition of $\tp$, through stochastic calculus, is contained in Subsection~\ref{subsec:Feynman} and we show in Subsections~\ref{sec:diagrams_of_order_2_and_3} and~\ref{sec:Wick_contractions} that $\tp\in C_T\mcC^{0-}(\mbT^{2};\mbR^{2})$.
+So even though it requires significant work to define, it is not the least regular term on the right-hand side.

-Instead this is given by the paraproduct term, $\vdiv \mcI[\nabla \Phi_{\ty}\pa \ti]$, which using Bony's estimate (Lemma~\ref{lem:Bony}) is only finite in $C_T\mcC^{0-}$ and the formal product term $\vdiv\mcI[\ti\nabla \Phi_w]$, which is not even a priori well-defined.
-Hence, as before we can only expect to find $w\in C_T\mcC^{0-}$ which is not regular enough to define the products $w\nabla \Phi_{\ti}$ and $\ti\nabla \Phi_w$ a priori.
+Instead this is given by the paraproduct term, $\vdiv\mcI[\nabla\Phi_{\ty}\pa\ti]$, which using Bony's estimate (Lemma~\ref{lem:Bony}) is only finite in $C_T\mcC^{0-}(\mbT^{2})$, and the formal product term $\vdiv\mcI[\ti\nabla \Phi_w]$, which is not even a priori well-defined.
+Hence, as before we can only expect to find $w\in C_T\mcC^{0-}(\mbT^{2})$ which is not regular enough to define the products $w\nabla \Phi_{\ti}$ and $\ti\nabla \Phi_w$ a priori.

 One sees that further applications of the Da Prato--Debussche trick will not improve the situation.
 Instead we employ the core idea that solutions should resemble the noise at small scales.
-This is formalised through the \emph{paracontrolled Ansatz}, that is we only look for solutions such that,
+This is formalised through the \emph{paracontrolled Ansatz}, that is, we only look for solutions such that for each coordinate $j=1,2$,